radgrad/docusaurus2/docs/users/demo/overview.md

 * 1 admin (`radgrad@hawaii.edu`)
 * 3 advisors (`cmoore@hawaii.edu`, `johnson@hawaii.edu`, and `kennydq@hawaii.edu`)
 * 16 faculty (including `scottpr@hawaii.edu`, `guylaine@hawaii.edu`, and `henric@hawaii.edu`)
-* 6 students (`abi@hawaii.edu`, `alfred@hawaii.edu`, `betty@hawaii.edu`, `charley@hawaii.edu`, `dora@hawaii.edu`, and `ella@hawaii.edu`)
+* 9 students (`abi@hawaii.edu`, `alfred@hawaii.edu`, `betty@hawaii.edu`, `charley@hawaii.edu`, `dora@hawaii.edu`, and `dora2@hawaii.edu`, `dora3@hawaii.edu`, `dora4@hawaii.edu`, and `ella@hawaii.edu`)

 It also defines approximately:

-* 19 Career Goals
+* 20 Career Goals
-* 78 Interests
+* 80 Interests
 * 50 Opportunities
-* 106 Courses
+* 100 Courses

 The advisor and faculty user definitions loosely reflect actual faculty at the University of Hawaii Department of Information and Computer Sciences (ICS), and the Career Goal, Interest, Opportunity, and Course definitions are all taken from a recent snapshot of the production RadGrad database for the ICS Department.

-However, the the 6 student definitions in UHM/DEMO are totally hypothetical.
+However, the student definitions in UHM/DEMO are totally hypothetical.
 They are defined in such a way as to illustrate students at various points in their academic program.
+Note that there are actually five "Dora"s, which makes it easier for multiple people to work through this demo at the same time.

 :::tip Demo Dive
 This chapter is best used "interactively": please obtain the password for the UHM/DEMO instance, and then login to https://radgrad.dev and explore the system as you read through the accompanying pages.
 The screenshots are just examples and there are additional features you can discover by interacting with the system.

 The next 10 pages take you through the major features of RadGrad from the student perspective.
 The last half dozen pages will show you the additional features available to Faculty and Advisors.
-To understand those capabilities, it's best that you first be familiar with the system from the student's point of view.
+To understand the capabilities of Faculty and Advisors, it's best that you first be familiar with the system from the student's point of view.
 :::